-Distribution: Occurring east of the Cascades crest in Washington; British Columbia south to California, east to the Great Plains.
+Distribution: Widespread east of the Cascades crest in Washington; British Columbia to California, east to the Great Plains.

 Habitat: Shrub-steppe and sagebrush desert to sub-alpine ridges.

 Spreading to erect, unarmed shrub 0.5-1.5 m. tall, the new branches finely puberulent, turning grayish-brown or reddish-brown.

 Leaves alternate, reniform to fan-shaped with a wedge-shaped base, 1.5-2.5 cm. broad, palmately 3- or 5-lobed much less than half their length, the lobes with rounded teeth.